EllinorHenriksson/ski-tour-log/README.md

 5. Since this is your first own web API, there are probably things you would solve in another way, looking back at this assignment.
 Write your thoughts about this.
 6. Which "linguistic design rules" have you implemented?
 List them here and motivate "for each" of them very briefly why did you choose them?
 Remember that you must consider "at least" FIVE "linguistic design rules" as the linguistic quality of your API.
 7. Did you do something extra besides the fundamental requirements?
 Explain them.

+## doumentation.md

-8. **Do not miss it!** A text document "LastName_API_Documentation.txt" where you will list your resource URIs and their corresponding brief descriptions.
+**Do not miss it!** A markdaown document named "documentation.md" where you will list your resource URIs and their corresponding brief descriptions.
 If you have a URI being used with multiple HTTP methods, you need to describe each pair of **HTTP METHOD: URI** separately.
 For example, if you have a resource URI as www.example.com/fish/types and you have HTTP methods GET, PUT, POST, and DELETE to perform something on that resource, you need to describe each pair of Method and URI briefly, e.g., what GET www.example.com/fish/types does, what PUT www.example.com/fish/types does, what DELETE www.example.com/fish/types does, and so on.

 ## Examination

-The grade for this assignment is F (fail), Fx (fail, with options to improve), and P (pass).
+The grade for this assignment is F (fail), F/C (fail, with options to complement for pass), and P (pass).
 We will take note of your effort and give you grades like P-, P, or P+ that could affect your final grade on this course.
 We will look at the "linguistic design quality" and "structure" of the API and the code, how easy your API is to understand, the extent of your effort, and the easiness for the examiner to test your solution.

 ## Hints